Resq Legal

 • Progressive Muscle Relaxation: Start from your toes and work your way up, tensing and then relaxing each muscle group in your body.
 This technique can help relieve the physical tension that often accompanies stress.

 • Distraction: Engage in activities that you enjoy, like reading, listening to music, or watching a movie.
-Healthy distractions can significantly reduce the stress of flying.
+Healthy distractions can significantly reduce the intensity of panic attacks.

 Practicing these strategies before your flight can build your confidence and prepare you to handle stress, particularly during flight or heightened pressure moments.
-Remember, you’re not alone in this; approximately 25 million U.S. adults share the .
-Recognizing this can be comforting, and can further enhance your ability to manage anxiety effectively.
+Remember, you’re not alone in this; approximately 25 million U.S. adults share the experience of anxiety.
+Recognizing this can be comforting and can further enhance your ability to manage anxiety effectively.

 Start at the center with the main topic of coping strategies, then follow the branches to explore each technique.
 Each technique is a way to help manage panic attacks, and the descriptions provide guidance on how to use them effectively.